-The IETF RFC 6066 [18] defines Transport Layer Security (TLS) [16] extension for server name negotiation within the TLS handshake when multiple servers run on the same IP address/port number.
+The IETF RFC 6066 [18] specifies extensions to Transport Layer Security (TLS, see RFC 8446 [16]) for server name negotiation within the TLS handshake when multiple servers run on the same IP address/port number.

 Reusing the same handshake messages and flows as TLS, this server name negotiation is intrinsically supported in DTLS.